Sammy Davis Jr.: Interests

-Nixon invited Davis and his wife, Altovise, to sleep in the White House in 1973, the first time African Americans were invited to do so.
-The Davises spent the night in the Lincoln Bedroom.
-Davis later said he regretted supporting Nixon, accusing him of making promises on civil rights that he did not keep.
-Davis was a longtime donor to the Reverend Jesse Jackson's Operation PUSH organization and later supported Jackson's 1984 campaign for president.
+It has been alleged that in 1968, Davis attended a Satanist ceremony for the first time and that following his appearance in the 1973 comedy Poor Devil, he became an honorary warlock in the Church of Satan and was a friend of its high priest Anton LaVey.
+Davis is alleged to have continued to perform Satanic rituals even after cutting ties with the organization.
+Actor and comedian Eddie Murphy said in 2019 that Davis was a devil worshipper who personally told him that "Satan is as powerful as God."

+Health

+After Davis's marriage to May Britt ended in 1968, Davis turned to alcohol.
+He also "found solace in drugs, particularly cocaine and amyl nitrite" and experimented with pornography.

+After a bout with cirrhosis due to years of drinking, Davis announced his sponsorship of the Sammy Davis Jr. National Liver Institute in Newark, New Jersey in 1985.

-Illness and death
+Final illness and death

-In August 1989, Davis began to develop symptoms of cancer - a tickle in his throat and an inability to taste food.
-Doctors found a malignant tumor in Davis' throat.
-He was a heavy smoker and had often smoked four packs of cigarettes a day as an adult.
-When told that surgery (laryngectomy) offered him the best chance of survival (as believed by oncologists at the time, but no longer the case), Davis replied he would rather keep his voice than have a part of his throat removed; he was treated with definitive radiation therapy.
+In August 1989, Davis began to develop symptoms of cancer – a tickle in his throat and an inability to taste food.
+Doctors found a malignant tumor in Davis's throat.
+He was a heavy smoker and had often smoked up to four packs of cigarettes a day as an adult.
+When told that surgery (laryngectomy) offered him the best chance of survival, Davis replied he would rather keep his voice than have a part of his throat removed; he was treated with definitive radiation therapy.
 His larynx was later removed when his cancer recurred.
 He was released from the hospital on March 13, 1990.

 Davis died of complications from throat cancer two months later at his home in Beverly Hills, California, on May 16, 1990, at age 64.
+His funeral was attended by Little Richard and Stevie Wonder among others.
 He was buried at Forest Lawn Memorial Park in Glendale, California.
 On May 18, 1990, two days after his death, the neon lights of the Las Vegas Strip were darkened for ten minutes as a tribute.
+Several media outlets reported his death alongside Muppets creator Jim Henson, who died the same day.

 Estate

-Davis left the bulk of his estate, estimated at $4,000,000 (U.S.), to his widow, Altovise Davis, but he owed the IRS $5,200,000 which, after interest and penalties, had increased to over $7,000,000.
-Altovise became liable for his debt because she had co-signed his tax returns.
+Davis left the bulk of his estate, estimated at $4,000,000 (U.S.), to his widow Altovise Davis, but he owed the IRS $5,200,000, which after interest and penalties had increased to over $7,000,000.
+Altovise became liable for his debt because they had filed jointly and she had co-signed their tax returns.
 She was forced to auction his personal possessions and real estate.
 Some of his friends in the industry, including Quincy Jones, Joey Bishop, Ed Asner, Jayne Meadows, and Steve Allen, participated in a fundraising concert at the Sands Hotel in Las Vegas.
 Altovise and the IRS reached a settlement in 1997.
 After she died in 2009, their son Manny was named executor of the estate and majority-rights holder of his intellectual property.